 - Brita Faucet Water Filter System with Light Indicator, Chrome

-If you are looking for the best faucet water filer that is both budget friendly and offers great filtration, get the PUR 3 Stage Faucet Mount.
-This water filter is without a doubt the best value for dollar item you can get.
-It has great filtration efficiency because of its 3 stage filter, so any impurities that don’t get trapped by the first layer of filter definitely doesn’t get through to the subsequent layers.
+If you are looking for the best faucet water filter that is both budget-friendly and offers great filtration, get the PUR 3 Stage Faucet Mount.
+This water filter is without a doubt the best value-for-dollar item you can get.
+It has great filtration efficiency because of its 3-stage filter, so any impurities that don’t get trapped by the first layer of the filter definitely don’t get through to the subsequent layers.

-There is also an nice filter life indicator that turns from green to red when you need to change out the filter.
-PUR filter replacements are cheap but like all filter brands, you must get PUR branded filters in order to fit in the unit.
+There is also a nice filter life indicator that turns from green to red when you need to change out the filter.
+PUR filter replacements are cheap but like all filter brands, you must get PUR-branded filters in order to fit in the unit.
 We think the filter life is pretty much up to par with industry standards and will yield you around 100 gallons of water or last around 3 months of continuous use.

-New Wave Enviro 10 Stage Water Filter System
+2. New Wave Enviro 10-Stage Water Filter System

-If you want the best faucet water filter with crazy filtration efficiency, you should get the New Wave Enciro 10 Stage Water Filter System.
-This device does a great job reducing all major contaminants below EPA minimum requirements.
+If you want the best faucet water filter with crazy filtration efficiency, you should get the New Wave Enviro 10-Stage Water Filter System.
+This device does a great job of reducing all major contaminants below EPA minimum requirements.
 Out of all of the water filters we have tested out, this one has the best filtration quality by far.

 However, that glass of water will be twice as clean.
-If you are not sold on the New Wave Enviro 10 Stage, the company offers a 30 day money back guarantee.
+If you are not sold on the New Wave Enviro 10 Stage, the company offers a 30-day money-back guarantee.
 And don’t even worry about replacing the filter: its shelf life is around 1,500 gallons of water or about a year of continuous usage for a family of four.
-And don’t worry, this filter leaves behind desirable mineral in water that give it a bit of flavor.
+And don’t worry, this filter leaves behind desirable minerals in water that give it a bit of flavor.
 You actually don’t want to drink 100% pure water, because it is used in labs and tastes quite bad.
-Our only complaint is that it is a bit harder to install than other one click systems.
+Our only complaint is that it is a bit harder to install than other one-click systems.

 For those who want the best faucet water filter and are on a budget, the Brita Faucet Water Filter System is your best bet.
-This water filter is sleek looking with its chrome design and space efficient at it comes in smaller than the average competitor.
-The filter does a decent job in trapping chlorine, odor, lead, asbestos and other harmful purities that can either harm your health or damage the taste.
+This water filter is sleek looking with its chrome design and space efficient as it comes in smaller than the average competitor.
+The filter does a decent job of trapping chlorine, odor, lead, asbestos, and other harmful purities that can either harm your health or damage the taste.

 The water flow is pretty good and it definitely doesn’t flow out slow.
 There is an extra layer of filter that helps trap sediment in the water.
 The water comes out pretty crisp and tastes about as good as any PUR filter.
 However because it is a bit cheaper than PUR filters, the trade-off is that it doesn’t last as long.

-We found that the advertised shelf life of 100 gallons of clean water is really only about 80 gallons, and then the red indictor goes on.
-Good thing is that Brita Filter replacements are pretty cheap.
+We found that the advertised shelf life of 100 gallons of clean water is really only about 80 gallons, and then the red indicator goes on.
+The good thing is that Brita Filter replacements are pretty cheap.
 Installing the Brita Chrome water filter is very easy and definitely helps you cut down on waste and buying bottled water.
-While its filtering efficiency as not as good as the PUR 3 stage, it is also a bit cheaper.
+While its filtering efficiency is not as good as the PUR 3 stage, it is also a bit cheaper.

-By using the best faucet water filter, you can save yourself tons of money on not buying bottle water and have nice clean crisp tasting water that is free of contaminants.
-Water filters becomes an even better economic decision if you realize that the bottled water industry is even less regulated than tap water and bottles populate the environment.
+By using the best faucet water filter, you can save yourself tons of money on not buying bottled water and have nice clean crisp-tasting water that is free of contaminants.
+Water filters become an even better economic decision if you realize that the bottled water industry is even less regulated than tap water and bottles populate the environment.

 Water filters work by using two types of filtration: physical and chemical filtration.
 Physical filtration involves straining water through a thin space so that any molecules larger than water will remain above the filter.
-Chemical filtration involves passing the water through some sort of chemical that bond to and eliminates all impurities in water.
-Most faucet water filters that you can install in your home work by physical filtration and often come in many different stages.
+Chemical filtration involves passing the water through some sort of chemical that bonds to and eliminates all impurities in water.
+Most faucet water filters that you can install in your homework by physical filtration often come in many different stages.

 Many garden variety water filters at home use carbon filters which have tiny pores that trap contaminants and let water molecules through.
-By having multiple carbon filters in a staged layer type structure, you can ensure that after the final filter, you pretty much get pure water.
-You can also filter water by boiling it with a tea kettle, which is what many people do in developing countries.
-But this requires a lot of work and requires you to cool down the water to at least room temperature, unless you are actually trying to make tea.
+By having multiple carbon filters in a staged layer-type structure, you can ensure that after the final filter, you pretty much get pure water.
+You can also filter water by boiling it in a tea kettle, which is what many people do in developing countries.
+But this requires a lot of work and requires you to cool down the water to at least room temperature unless you are actually trying to make tea.
 If you are interested in getting the best faucet water filter, here are some more things to think about.

-Filter efficiency: This is probably the most important feature to think about.
+This is probably the most important feature to think about.
 Ideally, you want a faucet water filter that can remove a majority of contaminants and in particular lead, pesticides, and mercury.
-You should opt for water filters with multiple layers of filters so if impurities don’t get trapped in the first layer of filter, it can be caught in the subsequent layers.
-You should also consider flow speed, as some faucet water filters flow extremely slow and become quite annoying.
+You should opt for water filters with multiple layers of filters so if impurities don’t get trapped in the first layer of the filter, they can be caught in the subsequent layers.
+You should also consider flow speed, as some faucet water filters flow extremely slowly and become quite annoying.
 The performance of a filter depends on striking the right balance between flow speed and filtration efficiency.

-Shelf life: The shelf life of a faucet water filter refers to the gallons of clean water a newly installed filter can produce before it gets dirty and needs to be changed.
-This can be expressed in either gallons of water produced or amount of time.
-Usually at least 100 gallons and 2 or 3 months of usage is pretty standard and quite respectable.
+The shelf life of a faucet water filter refers to the gallons of clean water a newly installed filter can produce before it gets dirty and needs to be changed.
+This can be expressed in either gallons of water produced or the amount of time.
+Usually, at least 100 gallons and 2 or 3 months of usage are pretty standard and quite respectable.
 Some of the fancier faucet water filters have a LED light to indicate the status of the filter.